-The Town Council’s vision is to develop an inclusive community so that Abingdon is the place where everyone wants to live and where the wellbeing of residents is prioritised.
-In developing this community the town will be one which is environmentally sustainable, vibrant, resilient and safe.
+Abingdon-on-Thames Town Council’s vision is to develop an inclusive community so that Abingdon is a place where everyone wants to live and where the wellbeing of residents is prioritised.
+In developing our community, the town will be one which is environmentally sustainable, vibrant, resilient and safe.

-In May each year the Council holds its Annual Meeting and Mayor-Making ceremony and one of the councillors is elected to the position of Mayor, and another to the position of Deputy Mayor.
+In May each year the town council holds its Annual Meeting and Mayor-Making ceremony at which one of the councillors is elected to the position of Mayor and another to the position of Deputy Mayor.

-The Town Council usually meets five times a year.
-However much of the work of the Council is delegated to committees to undertake.
-The Council has appointed the following committees: Amenities and Recreation; Community Services; County Hall Museum Management; Finance and General Purposes; Guildhall; and Planning, Highways and Consultations.
+The town council usually meets six times a year.
+However, much of the work of the council is delegated to standing committees to undertake.
+The Council has appointed the following standing committees:

-The Council’s annual calendar of meetings is attached at the bottom of this page.
-This is sometimes subject to change so you are advised to check ahead of the meeting on the monthly meetings notice and for the copies of agendas (see below).
+The annual calendar of meetings can be found here.
+This is sometimes subject to change so you are advised to check ahead of the meeting.

 Individual agendas of the standing committees are on this site ahead of the meeting and are found in the sections entitled Minutes & Agendas for each year.
 (Please see menu on the left hand side.)
 Minutes of the meetings are also published in this section.

-From 25th May 2018 the Town Council has been subject to the General Data Protection Regulations 2018.
-In accordance with the Regulations it has adopted the following documents and policies:
+From 25 May 2018 the town council has been subject to the General Data Protection Regulations 2018.
+In accordance with the regulations it has adopted the following documents and policies:

 - General privacy notice for residents and members of the public;